JuliaDocs/Documenter.jl/docs/src/man/guide.md

 Documenter: rendering document.
 ```

 The `docs/` folder should contain a new directory -- called `build/`.
-It's structure should
+Its structure should
 look like the following

 ```